3.11.6 Fully meeting requirements

 Study or training in Workforce Australia

-Job seekers in Workforce Australia Services (provider managed) can also satisfy their points requirement (3.11.4) if they participate full-time in approved study (3.11.3.10).
+Job seekers in Workforce Australia Services (provider managed) can also meet their points target (3.11.4) if they participate full-time in approved study (3.11.3.10).
 This means they will have no minimum job search.
 Providers are able to assist job seekers identify courses which will be beneficial for them, and report and record their enrolment and attendance.